-Netwrix Event Log Manager
+7. Netwrix Event Log Manager

 The Log Manager is freeware and handles all the basic needs such as consolidation of events from an entire network in a single place for review, real-time e-mail alerting of critical events, some limited amount of alert criteria filtering, and some archiving ability (limited to one month.)

 Price: Freeware, Netwrix also has a trial for a more robust Auditor software for event logs

 Splunk is a log management program which does a great job encapsulating data from an entire range of devices across a network.

 It also has the ability to be expanded via add-ons and plugin apps to increase its already powerful core functionality!

 Splunk is also unusually flexible by merit of being able to work fully on-site, hybrid on-site/cloud, or fully in a cloud environment to ease remote management, all while scaling excellently all the way from small offices to multiple data-centers!